ministryofjustice/hmpps-education-and-work-plan-ui/README.md

 `npx openapi-typescript https://testservices.sequation.net/sequation-virtual-campus2-api/v3/api-docs -o server/@types/curiousApi/index.d.ts`

-`npx openapi-typescript https://ciag-induction-api-dev.hmpps.service.justice.gov.uk/v3/api-docs -o server/@types/ciagInductionApi/index.d.ts`

 Note that you will need to run prettier over the generated files and possibly handle other errors before compiling.

-The types are inherited for use in `server/@types/educationAndWorkPlanApi/index.d.ts`, `server/@types/prisonerSearchApi/index.d.ts` and `server/@types/curiousApi/index.d.ts` which may also need tweaking for use.
+The types are inherited for use in `server/@types/educationAndWorkPlanApi/index.d.ts`, `server/@types/prisonerSearchApi/index.d.ts`, `server/@types/prisonRegisterApi/index.d.ts` and `server/@types/curiousApi/index.d.ts` which may also need tweaking for use.

 Do not re-import the specs lightly!
 Reformatting the generated code with prettier is no small task, especially with large specs such as Prisoner Search.